The Voice (American TV series) season 13: Week 4: Semifinals (Dec. 11 & 12)

-Week 5: Finale (Dec 18 & 19)
+Week 5: Finale (Dec.
+18 & 19)

 The Top 4 performed on Monday, December 18, 2017, with the final results following on Tuesday, December 19, 2017.
 This week, the four finalists performed a solo cover song, a duet with their coach, and an original song. iTunes bonuses this week were awarded to Agen (#1 and #5), Kohanski (#2 and #7), Marlow (#3 and #10) and Simpson (#4 and #8).
 For the first time in The Voice history, the Top three (of the final four) artists were all female.
 All finalists in the Top 3 were originally members of Team Miley and this was the first season in which both of the top 2 artists were stolen artists.

-Agen would also be the last artist Levine would take to the Finale as he did not get any other finalists through the rest of his coaching tenure.
+With Kohanski's victory, she became the third stolen artist to win The Voice, with Josh Kaufman from the 6th season being the first and Craig Wayne Boyd from the 7th season being the second.
+She also became the first female stolen artist to win an entire The Voice season.